RetroAbstract/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/notif.png" width="600px">

-Your notification can also play `.wav` sounds which you can place under your [user's data folder](#userd) and use them via [special placeholder](#userd-plac).
+Your notifications can also play `.wav` sounds which you can place in your [user data folder](#userd) and use via a [special placeholder](#userd-plac).
 Other audio formats are not supported.

 ### Database Backends <a id="datab"></a>
 RSS Guard offers switchable database backends to hold your data.
-At this point, two backends are available:
+As of now, two backends are available:
 * MariaDB
 * SQLite (default)

-SQLite backend is very simple to use, no further configuration needed.
+SQLite backend is very simple to use, no further configuration is needed.
 All your data is stored in a single file:
 ```
 <user-data-root-folder>\database\local\database.db
 ```
-(For path to user's data folder, see [User Data Portability](#userd) section.)
+(For the path to user's data folder, see [User Data Portability](#userd) section.)
-This backend offers an "in-memory" database option, which automatically copies all your data into RAM when application launches, and stores it there, making RSS Guard incredibly fast.
+This backend offers an "in-memory" database option, which automatically copies all your data into RAM when the application launches, and stores it there, making RSS Guard incredibly fast.
 Data is written back to database file on disk when application exits.
 This option is not expected to be used often because RSS Guard should be fast enough with classic SQLite persistent DB files.
-Use this option only with huge amount of article data, and when you know what you are doing.
+Use this option only with a huge amount of article data, and when you know what you are doing.

 MariaDB (MySQL) backend is there for users who want to store their data in a centralized way.
 You can have a single server in your network and use multiple RSS Guard instances to access the data.

-For database-related configuration see **Settings -> Data storage** dialog section.
+For database-related configuration see the **Settings -> Data storage** dialog section.

 ### User Data Portability <a id="userd"></a>
 One of the main goals of RSS Guard is to have portable user data (relocatable), so that it can be used across all [supported operating systems](#sos).

 RSS Guard can run in two modes:

-* **Non-portable:** The default mode, where user's data folder is placed in user-wide "config directory" (`C:\Users\<user>\AppData\Local` on Windows).
+* **Non-portable:** The default mode, where the user's data folder is placed in a user-wide "config directory" (`C:\Users\<user>\AppData\Local` on Windows).
   If the file `C:\Users\<user>\AppData\Local\RSS Guard 4\data\config\config.ini` exists, then this `<user>`'s folder is used.
-  Check **Help -> About application -> Resources** dialog tab to find more info on paths used.
+  Check the **Help -> About application -> Resources** dialog tab to find out more info on paths used.

-* **Portable mode:** This mode allows storing user's data folder in a subfolder **data4** in the same directory as RSS Guard binary (`rssguard.exe` on Windows).
+* **Portable mode:** This mode allows storing the user's data folder in a subfolder called **data4** in the same directory as RSS Guard's binary (`rssguard.exe` on Windows).
 This mode is used automatically if non-portable mode detection fails.

-User's data folder can store your custom icon themes in **icons** subfolder, and custom skins in **skins** subfolder.
+The user's data folder can store your custom icon themes in the **icons** subfolder, and custom skins in the **skins** subfolder.

 #### `%data%` placeholder <a id="userd-plac"></a>
-RSS Guard stores its data and settings in a single folder.
-How to find out the exact path, see [here](#userd).
-RSS Guard allows using the folder programmatically in some special contexts via `%data%` placeholder.
-You can use this placeholder in following contexts:
+RSS Guard stores it's data and settings in a single folder.
+To find out the exact path, see [here](#userd).
+RSS Guard allows using the folder programmatically in some special contexts via the `%data%` placeholder.
+You can use this placeholder in the following contexts:
-* Contents of your [article filters](#fltr) - you can, therefore, place some scripts under your user's data folder and include them via JavaScript into your article filter.
+* Contents of your [article filters](#fltr) - you can, therefore, place some scripts in your user data folder and include them via JavaScript into your article filter.
 * Contents of each file included in your custom [skins](#skin).
-Note that in this case, the semantics of `%data%` are little changed and `%data%` points directly to base folder of your skin.
+Note that in this case, the semantics of `%data%` are a little changed and `%data%` points directly to the base folder of your skin.
-* `source` and `post-process script` attributes for feed's [scraping](#scrap) - you can use the placeholder to load scripts to generate/process the feed from user's data folder.
+* `source` and `post-process script` attributes for feed [scraping](#scrap) - you can use the placeholder to load scripts to generate/process the feed from the user's data folder.
-* Notifications also support the placeholder in path to audio files which are to be played when some event happens.
+* Notifications also support the placeholder in path to audio files which are to be played when an event happens.
 For example, you could place audio files in your data folder and then use them in a notification with `%data%\audio\new-messages.wav`.
-See more about [notifications](#notif).
+Learn more about [notifications](#notif).

 ### Built-in Web Browser with AdBlock <a id="webb"></a>
 RSS Guard is distributed in two variants:
-* **Standard package with WebEngine-based bundled article viewer**: This variant displays messages/articles with their full formatting and layout in embedded Chromium-based web browser.
-This variant of RSS Guard should be nice for everyone.
-Also, installation packages are relatively big.
+* **Standard package with a WebEngine-based bundled article viewer**: This variant displays messages/articles with their full formatting and layout in an embedded Chromium-based web browser.
+This variant of RSS Guard should be fine for everyone.
+Note that the installation packages are relatively big.

-* **Lite package with simple text-based article viewer**: This variant displays article in a much simpler and much more lightweight web viewer component.
-All packages of this variant have `nowebengine` keyword in their names.
-This flavor of RSS Guard does NOT have a JavaScript support and is meant for people who value their privacy.
+* **Lite package with a simple text-based article viewer**: This variant displays article in a much simpler and much more lightweight web viewer component.
+All packages of this variant have `nowebengine` as keyword in their names.
+This flavor of RSS Guard does NOT have JavaScript support and is meant for people who value their privacy.

 #### AdBlock <a id="adbl"></a>
 Both variants of RSS Guard offer ad-blocking functionality via [Adblocker](https://github.com/cliqz-oss/adblocker).
 Adblocker offers similar performance to [uBlock Origin](https://github.com/gorhill/uBlock).